Exceptional Slopes on Manifolds of Small Complexity: Background Terminology and Useful Results

 Fix an orientable compact 3-manifold $X$ with $\partial X$ consisting of tori:

-\begin{itemize} \item A \emph{slope} on a boundary component $\tau$ of $X$ is the isotopy class of a non-trivial unoriented loop on $\tau$; \item A \emph{filling instruction} $\alpha$ for $X$ is a set consisting of either a slope or the empty set for each component of $\partial X$; \item The \emph{filling} $X(\alpha)$ given by an instruction $\alpha$ is the manifold obtained by attaching one solid torus to $\partial X$ for each (non-empty) slope in $\alpha$, with the meridian of the solid torus attached to the slope. \end{itemize} We recall that if $M$ is a hyperbolic non-compact finite-volume 3-manifold then $M=\text{int}(X)$ with $\partial X$ consisting of tori, and that $\text{int}(X(\alpha))$ is hyperbolic for all but finitely many $\alpha$'s consisting of one slope and $\varnothing$'s \cite{Lack:setsize}. \begin{itemize} \item If the interior of $X$ is hyperbolic but the interior of $X(\alpha)$ is not, we say that $\alpha$ is an \emph{exceptional filling instruction} for $X$ and that $X(\alpha)$ is an \emph{exceptional filling} of $X$; \item We say that an exceptional filling instruction $\alpha$ on a hyperbolic $X$ is \emph{isolated} if $X(\beta)$ is hyperbolic for all $\beta$ properly contained in $\alpha$; for such an $\alpha$ we call $X(\alpha)$ an \emph{isolated exceptional filling} of $X$. \end{itemize}

-A \emph{surgery} on a link $L$ corresponds to a filling of the exterior of $L$, that is, to a filling of $M\backslash N(L)$ where $N(L)$ is an open regular neighbourhood of $L$.
+\begin{itemize} \item A \emph{slope} on a boundary component $\tau$ of $X$ is the isotopy class of a non-trivial unoriented loop on $\tau$; \item A \emph{filling instruction} $\alpha$ for $X$ is a set consisting of either a slope or the empty set for each component of $\partial X$; \item The \emph{filling} $X(\alpha)$ given by an instruction $\alpha$ is the manifold obtained by attaching one solid torus to $\partial X$ for each (non-empty) slope in $\alpha$, with the meridian of the solid torus attached to the slope. \end{itemize} We recall that if $M$ is a hyperbolic non-compact finite-volume 3-manifold then $M=\text{int}(X)$ with $\partial X$ consisting of tori, and that $\text{int}(X(\alpha))$ is hyperbolic for all but finitely many $\alpha$'s consisting of one slope and $\varnothing$'s \cite{2pi}. \begin{itemize} \item If the interior of $X$ is hyperbolic but the interior of $X(\alpha)$ is not, we say that $\alpha$ is an \emph{exceptional filling instruction} for $X$ and that $X(\alpha)$ is an \emph{exceptional filling} of $X$; \item We say that an exceptional filling instruction $\alpha'$ on a hyperbolic 3-manifold $X$ with boundary is \emph{properly contained} in $\alpha$, and write $\alpha' \subset \alpha$ if $\alpha'$ is contained in $\alpha$ and $\alpha'\neq \alpha$ (as sets of slopes). \item We say that an exceptional filling instruction $\alpha$ on a hyperbolic $X$ is \emph{isolated} if $X(\alpha')$ is hyperbolic for all $g$ properly contained in $\alpha$; for such an $\alpha$ we call $X(\alpha)$ an \emph{isolated exceptional filling} of $X$. \end{itemize} A \emph{surgery} on a link $L$ corresponds to a filling of the exterior of $L$.
+That is, a surgery on $L$ is a filling of $M\backslash N(L)$ where $N(L)$ is an open regular neighbourhood of $L$.
 By a \emph{surgery instruction} for $L$ we mean a filling instruction on the exterior of $L$.

 We now recall some standard notation used in the description of the set of exceptional slopes on a fixed boundary component of a hyperbolic manifold, see for example \cite{Gor}.
 If $X$ is a hyperbolic 3-manifold with boundary consisting of tori and $\tau$ is a fixed boundary component of $\partial X$ then the set of exceptional slopes on $\tau$ is denoted by $E_{\tau}(X)$, and the cardinality of $E_{\tau}(X)$ by $e_{\tau}(X)$.
+The subscript $\tau$ is dropped whenever the boundary component is clear.
 To describe $E_{\tau}(M_5(\alpha))$ we introduce the following definition: